-Siberia Tours, Vacation, Travel Packages & Experiences
+Siberia Tours, Vacations & Travel Packages

-Siberia was once occupied by Nomads, until the Mongols conquered Siberia in early 13th century, followed by the Siberian Khanate in the 14th century.
+Siberia was once occupied by Nomads, until the Mongols conquered Siberia in the early 13th century, followed by the Siberian Khanate in the 14th century.
 As Russia’s powers grew in the 16th century, so did their control over the region, expanding west to the Pacific.

 Siberia features various major geographical zones, as well as rugged mountain ranges including the Ural Mountains, the Altai Mountains and the Verkhoyansk Range.

 Siberia is home to Lake Baikal, the world's oldest and deepest lake.
 Lake Baikal is estimated to be around 30 million years old and is 5,387 feet (1,642 m) at its deepest point.

 Novosibirsk is Siberia’s largest city and Russia’s third-largest in population.
 Located in the southwestern part of Siberia, Novosibirsk is situated on the banks of the Ob River.

 Despite its reputation, Siberia is not just about cold snow.
 With its rich, natural resources and varied landforms, Siberia offers hiking, biking, alpine sports, cross-country skiing, whitewater rafting, and so much more to be experienced on Russian vacations.

 The Trans-Siberian Railway is a network of railways connecting Moscow with the Russian Far East and the Sea of Japan and is considered the longest railway in the world.
 There are branch lines to China through Mongolia and Manchuria, with service continuing to North Korea.